Maps and Guides

 The Morton Arboretum is a large public garden with tree-filled landscapes, flower-filled gardens, festive events, areas for children to safely play outdoors, and extensive walking trails through beautiful woodlands, lakes, and prairies.

 Located in Chicago’s western suburbs, The Morton Arboretum is just west of Interstate 355 and north of Interstate 88 on Illinois Route 53 in DuPage County.
-It is open from 9:00 a.m. to sunset 364 days a year, with some early-morning hours set aside for members.
-Visitors who are not members must purchase general admission, which includes parking.
+It is open from 7:00 a.m. to sunset 364 days a year, with some early-morning hours set aside for members.

 The Arboretum is an outdoor place, so dress for the weather.
 With 1,700 beautiful acres (690 hectares), it offers far more than anyone can see in one day.
 It is divided into the East Side and the West Side by Illinois Route 53.
 Many popular attractions are found on the Arboretum’s East Side.